gnramsay/oots-get/README.md

 This will parse the OOTS website, then download any missing comics.
-These comics will be stored in the `comics/` subdirectory of the users home directory by default though this will be changable shortly via settings file
+These comics will be stored in the `comics/` subdirectory of the users home directory by default though this will be changable shortly via settings file.

+This package has been tested to work under both Linux and Windows 10.

 ## Configuration File